Blog

 When it comes to protecting inventions, patents are crucial.
 In this blog post, we examine what patents protect and how they differ from other forms of intellectual property.
-We will also shed some light on the steps needed to apply for a patent, from deciding whether a patent is needed to maintaining and enforcing a granted patent.
+We will also shed some light on how to patent an idea, and the steps that are needed to apply for a patent.
+This will include deciding on whether a patent is needed, to maintaining and enforcing a granted patent.

 What Do Patents Protect?